ashlkv/inbox-bot/README.md

 - Responds to "hello" messages with a personalized greeting
 - Provides help information when users type "help"
-- Tracks and counts messages saved for later by each user
+- Tracks and counts messages with "inbox_tray" reactions
-- Responds to "saved" messages with the count of messages saved by the current user

 ## Setup